awsdocs/amazon-rds-user-guide/doc_source/CHAP_PostgreSQL.md

 PostgreSQL version 9\.5\.7 contains several new features and bug fixes\.
 This version includes the following features:
 + Supports the extension `pgaudit` version 1\.0\.5\.
 This extension provides detailed session and object audit logging\.
 For more information on using `pgaudit` with Amazon RDS, see [Working with the pgaudit extension](Appendix.PostgreSQL.CommonDBATasks.md#Appendix.PostgreSQL.CommonDBATasks.pgaudit)\.
 + Supports `wal2json`, an output plugin for logical decoding\.
-+ Supports the `auto_explain` module\.
-You can use this module to log execution plans of slow statements automatically\.
++ Supports the `auto_explain` extension\.
+You can use this extension to log execution plans of slow statements automatically\.
 The following example shows how to use `auto_explain` from within an Amazon RDS PostgreSQL session\.

   ```
   LOAD '$libdir/plugins/auto_explain';